-They were an independent people and were not part of any confederacy into the 1600s.
+They were independent and not part of any confederacy into the 1600s.
 They were described as noble, heroic, aggressive, warlike, and imperialistic.
 For years, before Europeans arrived, they were bitter enemies of the Iroquois Confederacy and were also thought to have warred with the Mahican from the central Hudson Valley.
-Susquehannock war parties routinely attacked the Lenape tribes along the Delaware River and traveled down the Susquehanna River where they also raided the Nanticoke, Conoy, and Powhatan living on Chesapeake Bay.
-When Europeans first arrived, they were in alliance with the Algonquian tribes of the east shore of Chesapeake Bay and at war with those on the west shore.
-At this time, they are estimated to have numbered 5000-7000 people
+Susquehannock war parties routinely attacked the Lenape tribes along the Delaware River.
+They traveled down the Susquehanna River and raided the Nanticoke, Conoy, and Powhatan living on Chesapeake Bay.
+When Europeans first arrived, they were in alliance with the Algonquian tribes on the east shore of Chesapeake Bay and at war with those on the west shore.
+At this time, they are estimated to have numbered 5,000-7,000 people.

 Their first European contact was in 1608 when Captain John Smith, from Jamestown, Virginia, was exploring the northern end of Chesapeake Bay.
-This first meeting was friendly but Smith was wary because he already heard of the Susquehannock’s warlike reputation.
-Smith was especially impressed with their size, deep voices, the variety of their weapons, and was awed by their size, describing them as giants.
+This first meeting was friendly, but Smith was wary because he already heard of the Susquehannock’s warlike reputation.
+Smith was especially impressed with their size, deep voices, and the variety of their weapons and was awed by their size, describing them as giants.

-When Dutch and Swedish traders came into the region in the early 1600s, the Susquehannock traded and allied themselves with them.
+When Dutch and Swedish traders entered the region in the early 1600s, the Susquehannock traded and allied with them.
 By 1640, the Susquehannock had a monopoly on European firearms, further increasing the tribe’s power.
 These firearms were carefully not traded to Iroquois or Lenape tribes.

 In 1642, the English Province of Maryland declared war on the Susquehannock, but with the help of the Swedes, the Susquehannock defeated the English in 1644.
-However, tensions between the tribe and the people of Maryland would continue until 1652 when a peace treaty was signed in return for arms and safety on the Susquehannocks’ southern flank.
-In exchange, the tribe ceded to Maryland large territories on both shores of the Chesapeake Bay.
-This decision was also made by the tribe because at that time, the Iroquois Confederacy were attempting to expand their hunting grounds for the fur trade, and with the help of Maryland’s firearms, the Susquehannock fought off the Iroquois and a brief peace followed.
+However, tensions between the tribe and the people of Maryland would continue until 1652, when a peace treaty was signed in return for arms and safety on the Susquehannocks’ southern flank.
+In exchange, the tribe ceded large territories on both shores of the Chesapeake Bay to Maryland.
+This decision was also made by the tribe because, at that time, the Iroquois Confederacy was attempting to expand their hunting grounds for the fur trade, and with the help of Maryland’s firearms, the Susquehannock fought off the Iroquois, and a brief peace followed.

-By 1700 there were only 300 Susquehannock remaining and their rapid decline continued until the last 20 were massacred by a mob of colonists in 1763.
+By 1700, only 300 Susquehannock were remaining, and their rapid decline continued until the last 20 were massacred by a mob of colonists in 1763.
 There are, however, known descendants among the Iroquois and Lenape today.